delta-io/delta/docs/source/delta-batch.md

   ```

 .. note::
-    By default, if the table schema has a field which is more than 4000 characters long, an empty schema will be stored in HMS.
-This threshold can be increased by setting `spark.databricks.delta.catalog.update.longFieldTruncationThreshold` to a larger number.
+    By default, if the table schema has a field longer than 4000 characters, an empty schema will be stored in HMS.
+This truncation threshold can be increased by setting `spark.databricks.delta.catalog.update.longFieldTruncationThreshold` to a larger number.

 <a id="table-metadata"></a>